marle3003/mokapi/docs/javascript-api/mokapi/every.md

+---
+title: Javascript API: every
+description: Schedules a new periodic job with an interval
+---
 # every( interval, handler, [args] )

-Schedules a new periodic job with interval.
+Schedules a new periodic job with an interval.
 Interval string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".